Cottonclad warship: Conversion

 Once protected by layers of both wood and cotton, the ships needed some way to fight back; they needed weapons.
 However, finding any heavy guns to place on the new cottonclads proved to be a difficult task.
 A motley of guns had to be scavenged for and affixed to the steamers, as no standard armament could be found.
-However, a lack of ammunition often forced these guns to be used purely as morale boosters for the men onboard.
+However, a lack of ammunition often forced these guns to be used purely as morale boosters for the men on board.
 The brunt of the offense had to be shifted over to the sharpshooters and rams on the tips of the ships.
 These rams would be built onto many of the newly converted cottonclads and consist of a 4-inch oak sheath covering a 1-inch layer of iron plating.
 The rams would be affixed to the ship's bow, extending below the water level.
-The cottonclad would steam at full power towards an enemy ship, and the ram would collide with the ship’s hull, sinking or at least severely impairing the boat.
+The cottonclad would steam at full power towards an enemy ship, and the ram would collide with the ship's hull, sinking or at least severely impairing the boat.
 The cotton bales would be compressed into the space between the double pine bulwarks.

-Some of the vessels that were converted into cottonclads included the former mail packet Neptune, and others such as John F. Carr, Lucy Gwinn, Josiah Bell, Uncle Ben, Bayou City, Governor Moore, Stonewall Jackson, General Sterling Price, Little Rebel, General Bragg, and the Beauregard.
+Some of the vessels that were converted into cottonclads included the former mail packet Neptune, and others such as John F. Carr, Lucy Gwinn, Josiah Bell, Uncle Ben, Bayou City, Governor Moore, Stonewall Jackson, General Sterling Price, Little Rebel, General Bragg, and the General Beauregard.

 Although retrofitting these ships into cottonclads took time, at the end of the work, what were once dainty river steamers were now turned into what one observer deemed as "savage looking gunboats."